chrisgrieser/nvim-chainsaw/README.md

 			exit 1
 		]],

+		-- do not install the hook, if the repo already has one a pre-commit hook noHookOverride = true,

 		-- List of directories where the hook will not be installed if they are -- the git root.
 Supports globs and `~`.
 Must *fully* match the directory. dontInstallInDirs = {